 In this case Ronald Butcher, a man in his seventies when he died, wrote a will in favour of his handy man Daniel Sharp (“Danny”), who would do odd jobs for him free of charge.
 Ms Lesley Anderson QC decided that Mr Butcher was free to leave his estate to whomever he wished.

-Mr Butcher had no living relatives, and whilst the person contesting the will, Evelyn Hutchins, had been a close friend of the deceased in the years leading up to his death she had visited him less often.
-By contrast Danny had enjoyed “mutual chat and banter and human interest stories,” such as tales of Danny’s son Archie’s boxing success.
+Mr Butcher had no living relatives, and whilst the person contesting the will, Evelyn Hutchins, had been a close friend of the deceased, in the years leading up to his death she had visited him less often.
+In contrast, Danny had enjoyed “mutual chat and banter and human interest stories,” such as tales of Danny’s son Archie’s boxing success.
 Danny had never sought to influence Mr Butcher and was deeply shocked when Mr Butcher told him that he had left his estate to him.

 Even though Mr Butcher did not instruct a solicitor to prepare the will and did not ask his doctor to witness the will, but another plumber and an equity release scheme salesman, Ms Anderson found that Danny had produced enough evidence to prove the will.
 This is despite Mrs Hutchins being the attorney for Mr Butcher at the time.

 The moral of the story is pay regular visits to your loved ones and keep up to date with their interests if you wish to be included.
-Most importantly check what “Bob” is doing during his frequent friendly visits!
+Most importantly perhaps check what the handyman is doing during his frequent friendly visits!